-Lesson Topic Children will know 1 Mental Well Being Recap from year 9 That self-esteem can change with personal circumstances such as those associated with family and friendships, achievements and employment.
+Lesson Торіс Children will know 1 Mental Well Being Recap from year 9 • That self-esteem can change with personal circumstances such as those associated with family and friendships, achievements and employment.
 Strategies for managing low self-esteem.
-New knowledge The causes and triggers for unhealthy coping strategies, such as self- harm and eating disorders.
-How to recognise when they or others need help and sources of help and strategies for accessing it, including whom in school they should speak to if they are worried about their own or someone else's mental wellbeing.
-2 Internet Safety and Harms Recap from year 9 • The similarities and differences between the online world and the physical world, including: the impact of unhealthy or obsessive comparison with others online (including through setting unrealistic expectations for body image), How people may curate a specific image of their life online, over-reliance on online relationships including social media.
+New knowledge The causes and triggers for unhealthy coping strategies, such as self- harm and eating disorders. • How to recognise when they or others need help and sources of help and strategies for accessing it, including whom in school they should speak to if they are worried about their own or someone else's mental wellbeing.
+2 Internet Safety and Harms Recap from year 9 • The similarities and differences between the online world and the physical world, including: the impact of unhealthy or obsessive comparison with others online (including through setting unrealistic expectations for body image), • How people may curate a specific image of their life online, over-reliance on online relationships including social media.
 New knowledge • The risks related to online gambling including the accumulation of debt, how advertising and information is targeted at them and how to be a discerning consumer of information online.
-3 Physical Health and Fitness Recap from year 9 & Healthy Eating The characteristics and mental and physical benefits of an active lifestyle. what constitutes a healthy diet (including understanding calories and other nutritional content). • the characteristics of a poor diet and risks associated with unhealthy eating (including, for example, obesity and tooth decay and other behaviours (e.g. the impact of alcohol on diet or health).
-New knowledge The positive associations between physical activity and promotion of mental wellbeing, including as an approach to combat stress.
+3 Physical Health and Fitness Recap from year 9 & Healthy Eating • The characteristics and mental and physical benefits of an active lifestyle. • what constitutes a healthy diet (including understanding calories and other nutritional content). • the characteristics of a poor diet and risks associated with unhealthy eating (including, for example, obesity and tooth decay and other behaviours (e.g. the impact of alcohol on diet or health).
+New knowledge • The positive associations between physical activity and promotion of mental wellbeing, including as an approach to combat stress.
 About the science relating to blood, organ and stem cell donation.
-The above to introduce of the science of the scince of the science of the science of the science of the science o • The characteristics and evidence of what constitutes a healthy lifestyle, maintaining a healthy weight, including the links Daniel Alexander between an inactive lifestyle and ill health, including cancer and cardio-vascular ill-health.
-4 Drugs, Alcohol and Recap from year 9 Tobacco • The law relating to the supply and possession of illegal substances.
-The physical and psychological risks associated with alcohol consumption and what constitutes low risk alcohol consumption in adulthood. consumption in adulthood.
+The characteristics and ouidance of what constitutes a healthy lifestule maintaining a healthy weight including the links.
+The characteristics and evidence of what constitutes a healthy lifestyle, maintaining a healthy weight, including the links between an inactive lifestyle and ill health, including cancer and cardio-vascular ill-health.
+4 Drugs, Alcohol and Recap from year 9 4 Tobacco • The law relating to the supply and possession of illegal substances.
+IUSACCO The physical and psychological risks associated with alcohol consumption and what constitutes low risk alcohol consumption in adulthood.